 Proxy vs VPN: what's the main difference?

 But both of these tools work in very different ways.
-You see, a VPN also offers sophisticated encryption to give you complete anonymity while you’re online.
-In addition, it works on a system level, which means that once the VPN is activated, your whole traffic becomes encrypted and gets a different IP address, from your browser to all of your applications.
+You see, a VPN also offers sophisticated encryption to give you complete anonymity while youβre online.
+In addition, it works at the system level, which means that once the VPN is activated, your entire traffic is encrypted and routed through a different IP address, from your browser to all your applications.

 Meanwhile, a proxy only affords you a basic level of privacy.
 It only changes your real IP address without encrypting the traffic.
-A proxy also works on an app-level only.
+A proxy also works only at the app level.

 Main differences between a proxy and a VPN